chrismarget/vyos-builder/README.md

 ## Rebuilds
 When building a second VyOS image you can, of course start from scratch.
 Probably faster would be a pattern like the following:
 * Import the VM into Virtualbox or other hypervisor
-* While waiting, `chmod 600 buil-xxx/xxxxx.sshkey` (the file provisioner used for fetching the key doesn't supoprt permissions and I wanted to avoid platform-specific incantations)
+* While waiting, `chmod 600 build-xxx/xxxxx.sshkey` (the file provisioner used for fetching the key doesn't supoprt permissions and I wanted to avoid platform-specific incantations)
 * Use the ssh key to access the new VM: `ssh -i build-xxx/xxxxx.sshkey vyos@<ip-address>`
 * Review/modify the contents of `build-vyos.env` and then run `./build-vyos.sh`
-* The VyOS image file should appear in `/home/vyos/vyos-build/build`
+* After about 18 minutes (2012 MacBook), a VyOS image file appears in `/home/vyos/vyos-build/build`